Two pathways to resolve relational inconsistencies: Results

-In order to study cognitive dissonance in ANNs, we trained them with a sequence of image pairs characterized by a specific predictive feature and by one value of positive $\alpha$.
-After learning, we changed the training set relationship from $\alpha$ to $-\alpha$.
-That is, the shapes' sizes decreased rather than increased from left to right (Fig. \ref{fig:task_switch}a), creating a cognitive dissonance.
-We continued training the ANNs with the new rule and measured the performance of the ANNs as a function of examples.
-The results are depicted in Fig.\ref{fig:task_switch}b for a large dissonance ($\alpha=0.8$, blue) and a small dissonance ($\alpha=0.2$, red).
-In both cases, performance level just before $\alpha$ reversal (image pair $160$) was almost perfect.
+Going back to the ANNs, we first considered two violation magnitudes: a larger violation ($\alpha=0.8$, Fig. \ref{fig:task_switch}a left) and a smaller violation ($\alpha=0.2$, Fig. \ref{fig:task_switch}a right).
+We measured the ANNs performance as a function of examples before and after reversing the rule (Fig. \ref{fig:task_switch}b).
+In both the larger and the smaller violation conditions, performance levels just before the sign reversal (image pair $160$) were almost perfect.
 The first image pairs immediately following the reversal were almost always incorrectly ordered by the ANNs (performance level close to $0$).
 With examples, however, the networks adapted to the new rule, achieving almost perfect performance after additional $160$ image pairs.
 Notably, learning was slower for the more difficult task associated with the smaller value of $\alpha$.
 Also, adaptation to the reversal was slower than initial learning, a phenomenon that has been previously reported in human learning \cite{monsell_task_2003}.